akeneo/pim-helpcenter/content/md/products-super-power/understand-data-quality.md

 ![Image product edit form](../img/data-quality-pef.png)

 ::: info
-Enrichment and consistency grades are not yet calculated on product variant and product models.
+Enrichment and consistency grades are not yet calculated on variant products and product models.
 Stay tuned for our future releases!
 :::

 ## In your data quality insights panel (product edit form)